EQMG/Acid/README.md

 Acid is released under the MIT licence, [LICENSE.md](LICENSE.md) for more details.

 ## Developer Setup
 Once Acid is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.
-All platforms depend on CMake to generate IDE/make files.
+All platforms depend on [CMake](https://cmake.org/download/) to generate IDE/make files.

-The [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) is required to develop and run Acid.
+The [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) is required to develop and run Acid, ensure you have these installed and up to date.

 On Windows, Acid requires Visual Studios 2015 or later and the "Windows 10 SDK (10.0.15063.0) for UWP: C++".
 Use the VS installer and ensure "Desktop development with C++" and the Windows SDK is installed and up to date.
-Install the latest [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and Acid should compile properly.
-Run Scripts/generate_vs.bat and an environment will be setup in Build.
+The workspace can be opened as a cmake folder in VS.

-Ensure you are using a compiler with full c++17 support, on Windows we recommend using MSVC or [MinGW w64](https://sourceforge.net/projects/mingw-w64/?source=navbar).
+Ensure you are using a compiler with full C++17 support, on Windows we recommend using MSVC or [MinGW w64](https://sourceforge.net/projects/mingw-w64/?source=navbar).

-On Linux a GCC/Clang compiler is required with c++17 support, each package listed here is for Debian/Apt.
+On Linux a GCC/Clang compiler is required with C++17 support, each package listed here is for Debian/Apt.
 Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be available.
 Read about how to setup [Vulkan on Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html).

-Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.
+Setup on MacOS is similar to the setup on Linux.

 ## Resources
 Once CMake has loaded, link the Resources folder into the output directory using `Scripts/link_resources.bat` or `.sh`.